Kyle of Lochalsh line: Achnasheen–Kyle of Lochalsh: Wester Ross

 A few miles southwest of Achnasheen the track reaches its highest point above sea level, as it leaves the drainage basin of the River Conon (which flows to the Cromarty Firth on the east coast) and enters the basin of the River Carron (whose estuary is on the west coast).
 The line meets the River Carron itself at Loch Scaven near its source, and then follows the course of the river downstream.

 Close to the point where the Carron is joined by the Alltan na Feola stream lies the site of the former Glencarron station; this small halt closed in 1964, although some drivers continued to stop at the station unofficially, refusing to acknowledge the station's closure, until as late as the 1990s.
 The next open station on the line is Achnashellach, some 12 mi 42 ch down the line from Achnasheen; this is the longest distance between two existing consecutive stations on the line.
-The line then skirts the nortwestern edge of Loch Dùghaill and continues to follow the River Carron until reaching Strathcarron station, where the river ends as it flows into Loch Carron, a sea inlet.
+The line then skirts the northwestern edge of Loch Dùghaill and continues to follow the River Carron until reaching Strathcarron station, where the river ends as it flows into Loch Carron, a sea inlet.
 From here, the railway runs along the southern coastline of Loch Carron, and continues to hug the coast all the way until the terminus at Kyle of Lochalsh (except briefly near Plockton).

 A short distance from Strathcarron the line reaches another station, Attadale, located near the mouth of the river of the same name.
 Just southwest of the station, the line passes through an avalanche shelter – an unusual tunnel-like structure, approximately 250 m, which also carries the A890 and is partially open on the loch-side; it was built in 1978 to prevent rocks from falling onto the road and track.
 The line then continues for nearly 5 mi until it reaches Stromeferry station, adjacent to a former ferry port which linked the area with North Strome on the opposite side of the loch.
 Occasionally the ferry link reopens on a temporary basis, when the A890 is closed due to landslips.
 At Stromeferry the A890 turns south; from here, the railway does not parallel any major roads, instead simply following the coast.